Intermediate 5 min · March 06, 2026

 • Never memcpy or memcmp raw structs across a network boundary or to a binary file — padding bytes hold uninitialised garbage.
 Serialise field-by-field or zero-initialise the entire struct with = {0} before populating it.

-use a proper tagged union or an explicit void* with a type tag rather than relying on undefined pointer casting behaviour.
+Fix: Use a proper tagged union or a void* with an explicit type enum instead of relying on undefined pointer casting.

 Interview Questions on This Topic